overlay-market/markets/specs/notes.md

 2. Gives holders governance stake in proposed data feeds and tuning of their risk parameters
 3. Gives holders governance control over treasury: revenue from fees assessed on each trade.

-Three phases for initial token distribution (~ 10% to alpha testers, ~ 90% to yield farmers):
-1. Token claim for alpha testers of trading mechanism (~ 10%)
-2. Beta yield farming of $OVL with other Uniswap token pools: $SNXETH, $AAVEETH, $WBTCETH, etc.
-3. Beta yield farming of more $OVL with seeded Uniswap $OVL/$ETH LP tokens

 ### OVL Position (ERC1155)

 - NFT representing a trader's position,  received upon locking up OVL in a trade on a data stream